Amitmaman1/My_Home_Lab/README.md

 - **Configuration**: Pi-hole runs inside a Docker container, blocking ads across the entire network.

 ## 5. **Prometheus, Alertmanager, and Grafana - System Monitoring & Alerts**
-- **Description**: Prometheus is used to collect system metrics, Alertmanager handles alerts, and Grafana provides real-time dashboards for monitoring the health and performance of the system.
+- **Description**: Prometheus collects system metrics, Alertmanager handles alerts, and Grafana provides real-time dashboards for monitoring the health and performance of the system.
+- **Configuration**:
+   - **Prometheus** collects system data and metrics from various services running on the Raspberry Pi.
+   - **Alertmanager** is integrated with Prometheus and sends alerts for critical system states (such as high CPU usage or disk space issues) via email.
+   - **Grafana** visualizes the data collected by Prometheus, providing customizable and interactive dashboards that allow for real-time monitoring of the system's health and performance.
-- **Configuration**: All components are running inside Docker containers to provide a comprehensive monitoring solution.
+   - All components are deployed within Docker containers to provide a modular and scalable solution for system monitoring.

 ## 6. **Immich - Media Backup and Management**
 - **Description**: Immich is used for managing and backing up media files (images and videos).